Azure-Samples/cargotracker-liberty-aks/README.md

     azd auth login
     ```

 1. Run the following command to create a new environment using the Azure Developer CLI (azd).
+It's a good idea to use a disambiguation prefix for your environment name, such as your initials and todays date.

     ```bash
-    azd env new --name cargotracker-liberty-aks-0914
+    azd env new gzh0919-cargotracker-liberty-aks
     ```

 1. Run the following command to provision the required Azure resources.
 Input the required parameters when prompted.